 - It is an open standards platform.

 - Build, deploy and ship any platform.
-There you can develop any application you want.
+You can develop any application you want.

-- Even mainframe technologies you can install on Docker and run from mainframe using nodes.
+- The Docker images you can run from mainframe using nodes.

 In simple terms, packaging all the required software in one application is called Docker image.
 It is also called a portable platform.